 SpaceFibre brings many benefits to spacecraft on-board data handling systems:

-- Very high data rates that need the needs of very demanding instruments, mass-memory internal networks, and telecommunications systems;
+- Very high data rates that meet the needs of very demanding instruments, mass-memory internal networks, and telecommunications systems;

 - Reduction of harness mass by 33% and 50% when comparing the mass of a single SpaceWire cable to SpaceFibre electrical and fibre optic cables respectively, and by more than 90% when comparing per bit transferred;